 - This USO claim component relates to the net cost of providing this service to all end-users at an affordable rate.
 Regulation 24 of the Regulations establishes that the designated USP shall ensure that a comprehensive directory of subscribers to publicly available telephony services is made available to all end-users in a form approved by the MCA, and is updated on a regular basis at least once a year. - In relation to the above obligation, the 2015 MCA USO Decision concluded that the universal service shall include the provision of a comprehensive electronic directory ("CED") which is web-based and includes an interface that caters specifically for smartphone-based users.
-This directory is to be free of charge and updated in real-time whenever technically possible. - In relation to the above obligation, GO launched a free telephone directory app in December 2016. - In view of the above USO revisions, as from the 2016 claim, GO's USO Model now claims the costs incurred by GO in the provision of directory enquiry services through the launched smartphone app. - For the 2019 claim, it was found that GO considered a higher opening NBV in the original 2019 claim, resulting in a decrease in the expense claimed.
-GO revised this calculation. - The related cost components claimed by GO in the model are summarised in the below table.
+This directory is to be free of charge and updated in real-time whenever technically possible. - ▶ In relation to the above obligation, GO launched a free telephone directory app in December 2016. - In view of the above USO revisions, as from the 2016 claim, GO's USO Model now claims the costs incurred by GO in the provision of directory enquiry services through the launched smartphone app. - > The related cost components claimed by GO in the model are summarised in the below table.